 The accounting policies set out below have, unless otherwise stated, been applied consistently to all periods presented in these financial statements.

+The going concern basis has been applied in these financial statements.
 The accounting policies shown below have been applied consistently throughout the current and prior year.